Streamlet/NoteIsSite/note/sample/[4]config/[1]category_config.public.md

 # Category Config

 # display_name of the category
-# if empty, defaults to the directory name in file system
+# if empty, defaults to name
 display_name = "display_name"

 # name of the category